creationix/nibs/README.md

 Userspace types using the [proposed tags](https://github.com/creationix/nibs/issues/4) can enable O(1) misses and O(log n) hits for trees via userspace bloom filters and hash array mapped tries.

+## Self Documenting

+Nibs documents are similar to JSON in that the objects are self documenting (unlike protobuf that depends on implicit external schemas).
+This works very well for dynamic programming environments like JavaScript and Lua or for replacing existing JSON workloads.

+But if a developer chooses to also have schemas, it's possible to encode values as a nibs `list` and then the code would know what each positional value it.

 ## Compact on the Wire

 Nibs tries to balance between compactness and simplicity and finds a nice middle ground.
 Especially when combined with the [proposed `ref` type](https://github.com/creationix/nibs/issues/4) typical JSON payloads can be made considerably smaller.
 Numbers are very compact, binary can be enbedded as-is without base64 or hex encoding, etc.